Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Menora recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Menora has averaged approximately four new dwelling approvals per year over the past five financial years ending June 2025, totalling an estimated twenty homes.
-As of June 2026, six approvals have been recorded.
-On average, each new home built between July 2021 and June 2025 has accommodated about eleven-point-seven new residents per year, indicating a significant demand outstripping supply.
+Based on AreaSearch analysis of ABS building approval numbers, Menora has averaged approximately 4 new dwelling approvals each year over the past five financial years, totalling an estimated 20 homes.
+So far in FY-26, 6 approvals have been recorded.
+On average, 11.7 new residents per year are associated with every home built between FY-21 and FY-25, indicating significant demand exceeding supply.

-The average construction cost for these properties is approximately $952,000, suggesting a focus on premium segment development with upmarket properties.
-Compared to Greater Perth, Menora's development activity is significantly lower, at 68.0% below the regional average per person.
+New properties are constructed at an average expected cost of $952,000, reflecting a developer focus on the premium segment.
+Compared to Greater Perth, Menora has significantly less development activity, being 68.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing properties.
-However, there has been an increase in development activity in recent periods.
-Nationally, Menora's development activity is also below average, reflecting the area's maturity and possible planning constraints.
-New development in Menora consists of 50.0% detached dwellings and 50.0% attached dwellings, indicating a trend towards denser development that provides accessible entry options for downsizers, investors, and entry-level buyers.
+However, development activity has increased in recent periods.
+Nationally, Menora's development activity is also below average, suggesting possible planning constraints due to its mature status.
+New development consists of 50.0% detached dwellings and 50.0% attached dwellings, providing accessible entry options for downsizers, investors, and entry-level buyers.

-As of June 2026, the location has approximately 444 people per dwelling approval, reflecting an established area.
-According to AreaSearch's latest quarterly estimate, Menora is projected to add 758 residents by 2041.
+The location has approximately 444 people per dwelling approval, reflecting an established area.
+According to the latest AreaSearch quarterly estimate, Menora is projected to add 744 residents by 2041.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development